jenkinsci/codesonar-plugin/README.md

         }
     }
     ```
-    Then the updated Pipeline will be as follows (for certificate-based hub authentication; no SaaS or other remote analysis).
+    Then the updated Pipeline will be as follows (for certificate-based hub authentication).
     ```
     pipeline {
         agent any